wltrimbl/2013-10-17-uic/lessons/thw-shell/tutorial.md

 Now, let's get rid of `testfile`.
 To remove a file, just enter the
 command:

-    rm testfile
+    rm -i testfile

+When prompted, type:
+	y

 The `rm` command can be used to remove files.
+The `-i` adds the "are you sure?" message.
 If you enter `ls` again, you will see that `testfile` is gone.

 **Changing Directories**

 Now, let's move to a different directory.
 The command `cd` (change directory) is used to move around.
-Let's move into the `{{page.bootcamp_slug}}` directory.
+Let's move into the `2013-09-19-chicago` directory that contains the shell lesson material.
 Enter the following command:

-    cd {{page.bootcamp_slug}}
+    cd 2013-09-19-chicago/lessons/thw-shell/

-Now use the `ls` command to see what is inside this directory.
-You will see that there is an entry which is green.
+Now use the `ls -F` command to see what is inside this directory.
+You will see that there is an entry which ends in a star.
 This means that this is an executable.
-If you use `ls -F` you will see that this file ends with a star.

 This directory contains all of the material for this boot camp.
 Now move to the directory containing the data for the shell tutorial:

-    cd shell
+    cd data

 If you enter the `cd` command by itself, you will return to the home directory.
-Try this, and then navigate back to the `shell` directory.
+Try this, and then navigate back to the `data` directory.

 ### Arguments